Priceless (song): Composition

 "Priceless" is a pop song with funk influences.
 It was written by the band's lead singer Levine, its bass guitarist Sam Farrar, the featured artist Lisa, Ali Tamposi, Federico Vindver, Jacob Kasher Hindlin, Michael Pollack, and Rhea Raj.
 It was produced by Levine, Farrar, Noah "Mailbox" Passovoy, JKash, and Vindver.
 Jelli Dorman, Passovoy, and Kuk Harrell served as vocal producers with Passovoy, Trey Station, and Ramiro Fernandez-Seoane listed as engineers.
 The song marks a return to Maroon 5's previous guitar-driven sound from the 2000s paired with Lisa's confident rap feature.
 According to Levine, the song "happened first for us while we were recording the album.
 I think it's just the purest and we are so happy to have Lisa on it.
 The guitar intro is literally me playing into an audio message on my iPhone with an unplugged guitar.
 I actually got a little emotional recording 'cause it was sort of reconnecting to our roots, which a lot of our fans have been saying 'hey we want to hear that sound again'.
 It's been like over 20 years so I think it's time for that to return".
 The band's lead guitarist James Valentine added that he "got super emotional when Adam sent me the original demo of 'Priceless' because for me the sound represents Maroon 5's earlier days" and that the song "established the writing and sound for our upcoming album".

 Critical reception

+The song received mixed to negative reviews.
 In her review for Rolling Stone, Sarah Grant commended the song's "catchy, scratchy guitar groove" in which guitarist James Valentine "slips in a few unshackled jags".
 However, she was underwhelmed by Lisa's guest feature, calling it a "wasted opportunity" as she was "mixed too anonymously into the sonic wallpaper."
 Robin Murray of Clash praised Lisa as "obviously a goddess" while criticizing the songwriting underpinning the song as "poor fare".
 Pitchforks Linnie Greene wrote that even a "glittery" guest star like Lisa couldn't save the song from "banality".
+Paste named "Priceless" the eighth worst song of 2025, with Grant Sharples lambasting the "offensively awful" songwriting and the instrumental as the "aural equivalent of dry wheat toast".
+He noted that Lisa in the bridge "attempts to resuscitate this corpse of a tune but to no avail."

 Music video

 A music video for "Priceless" was released alongside the single on Maroon 5's YouTube channel.
-Directed by Aerin Moreno, the clip was shot in downtown Los Angeles on 35mm film.
+Directed by Aerin Moreno, the clip was shot in downtown Los Angeles at the Westin Bonaventure Hotel, on 35mm film.
 It depicts Levine and Lisa in a contentious relationship inspired by the film Mr. & Mrs. Smith (2005).